TriStaRvOiD/Kasper/README.md

 This application's code is available under a GPL v3 license.
 This excludes the icons, fonts, logos, assets and animations used.

+## Notice
+This application's logo was created using AI (Bing Image Generator)

 ## Attribution

 * This application uses animations from https://lottiefiles.com